ofek/bit/docs/source/guide/transactions.rst

 Transactions
 ============

-Keys in Bit allow 2 ways of handling transactions: a `create_transaction` method that creates a signed transaction and returns the aforementioned transaction in hex, and a `send` method that does the same thing but will attempt to broadcast the transaction, returning instead the transaction id for future lookup.
+Keys in Bit allow 2 ways of handling transactions: a :func:`~bit.PrivateKey.create_transaction` method that creates a signed transaction and returns the aforementioned transaction in hex, and a :func:`~bit.PrivateKey.send` method that does the same thing but will attempt to broadcast the transaction, returning instead the transaction id for future lookup.
 Both methods take the exact same arguments.